dehezhang2/Notes/3103/CS3103_Operating_System.md

     * if there is at least one writer didn’t write => block reader by `rsem`
     * multiple writer is disallowed(queued) by `wsem`
     * incomming reader is queued by `z`
+      * `z` is used to prevent the compete between the first writer and many readers
+      * suppose each reader read for an hour, each writer only change the file for a second
+      * 10 millions reader and one writer arrive at the same time, without `z` , readers will occupy `rsem` first => after a long time, writer can write , but the 10 million readers have read an error message
     * `semWait(rsem)` block readers except the reader comes before the writer

   ![image-20190301163951772](image-20190301163951772.png)